 GED Requirements

-GED applications must submit a copy of their examination.
+GED applicants must submit a copy of their examination.

 Non-Credit Students

-Students who plan to enroll as a non-credit "Continuing Education" student in a sequence of non-credit courses that leads to licensure or certification must:
+Students who plan to enroll as a non-credit "Continuing Education" student in a sequence of non-credit courses that lead to licensure or certification must:

 Renewing an Award

-• Annually file the FAFSA or MHEC One App by April 15
+• Submit the FAFSA or MHEC One App by the April 1 deadline annually.

-• A sequence of credit or non-credit courses that leads to licensure or certification; AND
+• A sequence of credit or noncredit leading to licensure or certificate

-• Maintain a cumulative college GPA of at least 2.5 if enrolled in a credit program
+• Maintain a cumulative GPA of at least 2.5 if enrolled in a credit program.

-• Maintain satisfactory academic progress toward a vocational certificate, certificate, registered apprenticeship or associate degree
+• Make satisfactory academic progress toward a vocational certificate, certificate, registered apprenticeship, or associate degree.